sAMpZ/devOps/README.md

-this repo has been set up for the devops training day
+this repo has been set up for the devops training day, change made